 The simplest accessories for holding the SJ-210 are the flat surface nosepiece (part # 12AAA217) and the cylindrical surface nosepiece (part # 12AAA218) if you only need to measure these types of surfaces.
 Mitutoyo’s support feet (part # 12AAA216) hold the detector at a fixed height above a surface.
 This is a good option if you have a lot of similar parts to measure.
-More flexible is the magnetic base adapter (part # 12AAA221 for 8 mm diameter rods or 12AAA220 for 9.5 mm (3/8″) rods).
+The magnetic base adapter is more flexible (part # 12AAA221 for 8 mm diameter rods or #12AAA220 for 9.5 mm (3/8″) rods).
 This adapter allows you to easily adjust the height and angle of the SJ-210 if you will be making your measurements on a magnetic surface.
-Mitutoyo most convenient adapter uses a height gage to hold the SJ-210 and gives you control over it’s angle.
-If you height gage is the American style, with a 1/4″ x 1/2″ probe, order part # 12AAA233l if it accepts 9mm square probes, order part # 12AAA222.
-A significant advantage of the height gage adapter is that it allows you to gently lower the detector onto the sample or raise it for sample removal.
-Here is a picture of our height gage setup:
+Mitutoyo’s most convenient adapter uses a height gauge to hold the SJ-210 and gives you control over its angle.
+If your height gauge is the American style, with a 1/4″ x 1/2″ probe, order part # 12AAA233l.
+If it accepts 9mm square probes, order part # 12AAA222.
+A significant advantage of the height gauge adapter is that it allows you to gently lower the detector onto the sample or raise it for sample removal.
+Here is a picture of our height gauge setup:

 To attach any of these accessories to the SJ-210, first remove the detector from the underside of the display unit.
-(Turn the unit upside-down, push the probe end of the detector in slightly to release it, and then lift the detector up.
-Be careful not to touch the probe.)
+To do this, turn the unit upside-down, push the probe end of the detector in slightly to release it, and then lift the detector up.
+Be careful not to touch the probe.
 Second, attach the provided cable to the display unit and the detector.
 Finally, attach the detector unit to the chosen accessory.
 Now is a good time to turn the instrument on by pressing the Power/Data button.
-Here’s a close-up of the detector bolted onto the height gage adapter:
+Here’s a close-up of the detector bolted onto the height gauge adapter:

 If you watch the display as you are lowering the probe, you will note that the red bar across the top changes to blue, assuring you that the probe is in contact with the sample.
 This is shown in the following photo.